devdacian/solidity-fuzzing-comparison/README.md

-# Solidity Fuzzing Challenge: Foundry vs Echidna vs Medusa #
+# Solidity Fuzzing Challenge: Foundry vs Echidna vs Medusa (plus Halmos & Certora) #

-A comparison of solidity fuzzing tools [Foundry](https://book.getfoundry.sh/), [Echidna](https://secure-contracts.com/program-analysis/echidna/index.html) & [Medusa](https://github.com/crytic/medusa).
+A comparison of solidity fuzzing tools [Foundry](https://book.getfoundry.sh/), [Echidna](https://secure-contracts.com/program-analysis/echidna/index.html) & [Medusa](https://github.com/crytic/medusa) also considering Formal Verification tools such as [Halmos](https://github.com/a16z/halmos) and [Certora](https://docs.certora.com/en/latest/docs/user-guide/tutorials.html).
 This challenge set is not intended to be an academically rigorous benchmark but rather to present the experiences of an auditor "in the trenches"; the primary goal is finding the best performance "out of the box" with as little guidance & tweaking as possible.

 Many of the challenges are simplified versions of audit findings from my private audits at [Cyfrin](https://www.cyfrin.io).
-These findings could have been found by the protocol developers themselves prior to an external audit if the protocol had written the correct fuzz testing invariants.
+These findings could have been found by the protocol developers themselves prior to an external audit if the protocol had written the correct [fuzz testing invariants](https://dacian.me/find-highs-before-external-auditors-using-invariant-fuzz-testing).
 Hence a secondary goal of this repo is to show developers how to write better fuzz testing invariants to improve their protocol security prior to engaging external auditors.

 ## Setup ##